isabella232/support/INTRO.md

-Of course organizations of all sizes want these features as well, but the key difference is that large organizations like PayPal usually end up building a higher degree of redundancy and risk mitigation into their processes.
-This often results in a great cost in terms of both hardware and developer productivity.
-Fortunately, this is exactly where Python excels and can save the day.
+Of course organizations of all sizes want these features as well, but the key difference is that large organizations like PayPal usually end up building ***more***.
+All while demanding a higher degree of redundancy and risk mitigation from their processes.
+This often results in great cost in terms of both hardware and developer productivity.
+Fortunately for us, Python can be very efficient in both respects.

 So, let's take a stroll through a selection of SuPPort's feature set in the context of these criteria!
-Note that if you're unfamiliar with evented programming, nonblocking sockets, and in a couple cases gevent in particular, some of this may seem quite foreign.
+Note that if you're unfamiliar with evented programming, nonblocking sockets, and gevent in particular, some of this may seem quite foreign.
 [The gevent tutorial][gevent_tut] is a good entry point for the intermediate Python programmer.

 ### <a href="#interoperability" name="interoperability">Interoperability</a>

-Python usage here at PayPal has spread to virtually every imaginable use case: admin interfaces, midtier services, operations automation, developer tools, batch jobs; you name it, Python has filled a gap in that area.
-This has resulted in a few rather interesting abstractions exposed in SuPPort.
+Python usage here at PayPal has spread to virtually every imaginable use case: administrative interfaces, midtier services, operations automation, developer tools, batch jobs; you name it, Python has filled a gap in that area.
+This legacy has resulted in a few rather interesting abstractions exposed in SuPPort.

 #### <a href="#buffered-socket" name="buffered-socket">`BufferedSocket`</a>